When using an electrical appliance, basic

 original product purchaser with replacement of Non-

-will provide a five (5) year warranty on suction motors
+SEBO America will provide a five (5) year warranty

-(or will cover labor charges associated with repair)
+2. SEBO will repair (or will cover labor charges

-a defective Sebo brush machine at no cost to the
+cleaner or power head at no cost to the original

-original purchaser, within one (1) year or original
+purchaser, within one (1) year of original purchase

-5. To locate an authorized Sebo dealer in your
+5. To locate an authorized SEBO dealer in your area,

-area, or to register a warranty claim in Canada,
+or to register a warranty claim in Canada, please

 6. The warranties provided for above apply

-nozzle, the upholstery nozzle, the dusting brush and
+hose, the crevice nozzle, the upholstery nozzle and

-8. This warranty applies only while your Sebo brush
+8. This warranty applies only while your SEBO Vacuum

 States of America and its territories or Canada.